UMN-Hydro/GSFLOW-GRASS/README.md

 conda upgrade numpy
 ```

+You may receive a message saying that you don't have the necessary permissions.
+If this happens, on-screen directions will tell you how to proceed.
+Follow them, and then enter the above commands.

 Anaconda also comes with the *Spyder* development environment, which is a helpful graphical interface that can be used to individually run or edit the Python codes.

 ### Installing GRASS GIS